-available to students who have accounts on the network. eniac is a gateway computer - you will be able to login to this host from any computer that has ssh client software and is on the Internet.
-Once you login to eniac, you must login from eniac to one of the computers in the Linux Lab, which are named cslab1, cslab2, cslab3, and so on, up to cslab291.
+Every student has access to this computer. eniac (for short) is a gateway computer - this means that you will be able to login to this computer from any computer that has ssh client software and is on the Internet.
+Once you login to eniac, you must immediately login from eniac to one of the computers in the Linux Lab, which are named cslab1, cslab2, cslab3, and so on, up to cslab292.
 You cannot ssh directly to those machines from outside of Hunter College for security reasons.
-For example, you can first login to eniac, and then when it gives you a prompt such as "\$", you would type ssh cslab5 and re-enter your network password at the prompt from cslab5.
+This is why eniac is called the gateway machine, because it acts like the gate into our protected network.
+Thus, the steps to use a computer, say cslab4, in the lab using your machine, are to ssh cslab4 ssh cslab4 and re-enter your network password at the prompt from cslab4.